AsaTyr2018/SynthMind/README.md

 - Chat interface with tabs for Chat, Personas, App Settings, and Model Selection
 - Ollama-backed LLM integration with model downloader
+- Configurable Ollama host via the `OLLAMA_HOST` environment variable
 - Placeholder Stable Diffusion calls
 - Simple setup script to create a virtual environment and install dependencies

 ## Getting Started

 Run `scripts/setup.sh` to create a virtual environment and install the required Python packages.
-Make sure an Ollama server is running locally to provide LLM completions.
+Make sure an Ollama server is running locally or set `OLLAMA_HOST` to point to your Ollama instance.
 Then launch the application:

 ```bash